 Aha, yes!
 I used to run a blog even back then - psst, please don’t try and find my old posts lol.
 I was interested by an online game I was playing at the time.
 Although I enjoyed playing it, there were little bits that I wanted to change.
 Seeing as the game was online, I thought that the best first approach was to learn how to build something online i.e. a website.

 My focus then changed from game-development to building websites once I started building my first site.
 Along the way, my blog (or blogs - at one point I had a Vanessa Hudgens and High School Musical blog too - not ashamed AT ALL) was born to document my learnings but also to host some “content” on my various websites.

 You don't have a CS degree so how did you learn coding?
-Have you taken any specific online courses or attended bootcamps?

 I first started to learn how to code from various trial and error when I was looking to build an online game.
 I was self-taught most of my life so far, never really taking any formal training.
 I did however take part in the Code First: Girls course for front-end dev and that’s where I learnt about Git.
 I also did another Code First: Girls course for python and building web-apps!